mamedev/buildtools/README.md

    pacman -S mingw-w64-i686-ccache
    ```

-6. Wish to compile with Clang, go ahead and download **STIL EXPERIMENTAL**:
+6. Wish to compile with Clang, go ahead and download **STILL EXPERIMENTAL**:

    **For x64**
    ```